jazzband/django-admin2/README.rst

     # myapp/admin2.py

-    # Import the MongoAdmin base class
+    # Import the Admin2 base class
-    from admin2.sites import Admin
+    from admin2.sites import Admin2

     # Import your custom models
     from blog.models import Post

-    # Instantiate the Admin class
+    # Instantiate the Admin2 class
-    # Then attach the admin object to your model
+    # Then attach the admin2 object to your model
-    Post.mongoadmin = Admin()
+    Post.admin2 = Admin()

-.. note:: You will notice a difference between how and django.contrib.admin and django-mongonaut do configuration.
+.. note:: You will notice a difference between how and django.contrib.admin and django-admin2 do configuration.
 The former associates the configuration class with the model object via a registration utility, and the latter does so by adding the configuration class as an attribute of the model object.